LS-category and topological complexity of Milnor manifolds and corresponding generalized projective product spaces: Acknowledgement

 \section{Acknowledgement}

-The author would like to thank Goutam Mukherjee and Soumen Sarkar for helpful discussion's and their constant encouragement.
-The author also would like to thank IIT Bombay for the postdoctoral fellowship.
+The author would like to thank the reviewer for careful reading and for valuable suggestions to improve the exposition of the article.
+The author also would like to thank Goutam Mukherjee, Soumen Sarkar and Bittu Singh for helpful discussion's.